 In 12th grade, I started to get large pimples all over.
+Stress from college made it worse.
 I developed a habit of picking and popping them which only made the situation worse.
 My acne wasn't too severe, though, probably on the more moderate side.
 I started a birth control pill and that seemed to help.
 My acne went away with the exception of a few occasional pimples.

 In college, it started again during a particularly difficult senior year fall semester.
 I think stress brought it on combined with the fact that I went off my birth control.
 This time, the pimples were painful, itchy, and deep under my skin.

-I went to see a dermatologist and they prescribed epiduo (topical cream) and minocycline (antibiotic).
+I went to see a dermatologist and they prescribed a topical cream and an antibiotic.
 I think the antibiotics really helped to clear it up.
 My acne was back under control and I let my skincare routine slowly slip my mind.

 About 6 months later it came back with a vengeance.
 It started right before I graduated which really sucked.
 I got the dermatologist to prescribe me some more antibiotics but only for a few months’ worth because I didn't want to make that a long-term solution.
 It helped for the period between graduation and starting my new job.

 My Acne Started When I Got A New Job And Moved

 But then the stress of starting a new job (that I don't like), moving to a new city (where I don't know anyone), and realizing that I don't know what I'm doing with my life caused the worst breakouts I have ever had.
 At any one moment, I have at least 6 huge painful cysts on my face and a handful of scars from previous ones.